-- 64.-(1) This regulation applies in relation to a notice required by regulation 35 (licences: general provisions) to be given to a person. - (2) The notice may be given to an individual- - (a) by delivering it to the individual, - (b) by sending it to the individual by post addressed to the individual at his or her usual or last-known place of residence or business, or - (c) by leaving it for the individual at that place. - (3) The notice may be given to a person other than an individual- - (a) by sending it by post to the proper officer of the body at its principal office, or - (b) by addressing it to the proper officer of the body and leaving it at that office. - (4) The notice may be given to the person by other means, including by electronic means, with the person's consent. - (5) In this regulation, the reference in paragraph (3) to a "principal office"- - (a) in relation to a registered company, is to be read as a reference to the company's registered office; - (b) in relation to a body incorporated or constituted under the law of a country other than the United Kingdom, includes a reference to the body's principal office in the United Kingdom (if any). - (6) In this regulation- - "proper officer"- - (a) in relation to a body other than a partnership, means the secretary or other executive officer charged with the conduct of the body's general affairs, and
+75.-(1) This regulation applies in relation to a notice required by regulation 46 (licences: general provisions) to be given to a person.

+(2) The notice may be given to an individual-

+- (a) by delivering it to the individual, - (b) by sending it to the individual by post addressed to the individual at his or her usual or last-known place of residence or business, or - (c) by leaving it for the individual at that place.

+(3) The notice may be given to a person other than an individual-

+- (a) by sending it by post to the proper officer of the body at its principal office, or - (b) by addressing it to the proper officer of the body and leaving it at that office.

-(a) Cmnd 8941.
+(a) Command 8941.